AutoViML/featurewiz/README.md

 4. <b>Building the simplest and most "interpretable" model</b>: featurewiz represents the "next best" step you must perform after doing feature engineering  since you might have added some highly correlated or even useless features when you use automated feature engineering. featurewiz ensures you have the least number of features needed to build a high performing or equivalent model.

-<b>A WORD OF CAUTION:</b> Just because you can, doesn't mean you should.
-Make sure you understand feature engineered variables before you attempt to build your model any further. featurewiz displays the SULOV chart which can show you how the 100's of newly created variables added to your dataset are highly correlated to each other and were removed.
+<b>A WORD OF CAUTION:</b> Just because you can engineer new features, doesn't mean you should always create tons of new features.
+You must make sure you understand what the new features stand for before you attempt to build a model with these (sometimes useless) features. featurewiz displays the SULOV chart which can show you how the 100's of newly created variables added to your dataset are highly correlated to each other and were removed.
 This will help you understand how feature selection works in featurewiz.
 <br>
 <p>To upgrade to the best, most stable and full-featured version always do the following: <br>
-<code>Use $ pip install featurewiz --upgrade --ignore-installed</code><br>
+<code>Use $ pip install featurewiz --no-deps --ignore-installed<br>
+$ pip install xlrd

+</code><br>
 or
 <code>pip install git+https://github.com/AutoViML/featurewiz.git </code><br>

-`CAUTION`: You must restart the kernel in Kaggle and Colab notebooks after installing featurewiz since the latest scikit-learn and dask libraries won't take effect unless you restart the kernel.
+`CAUTION`: You may have to restart the kernel in Kaggle if you install using the second option.

 ## Table of Contents
 <ul>